To get an overview about new functionality, read the Release Notes.

 Functionality-wise some setups might need to migrate tests to not create multiple channels.
 There will be errors if some test setup uses multiple channels.
 If you don’t see errors, there’s nothing to do.

-Data-wise at the moment no data gets deleted in postgres.
+Data-wise at the moment no data gets deleted in Postgres.
 But documents of the secondary channel won’t be available anymore in any queries.
 We’ll delete all the data in another release.

 Removal of params.documentId in Data Sources 🔥